Complete Guide to Skincare for Seniors: Dryness, Bruising

 Diuretic medications and those that cause vomiting or diarrhea may lead to dehydration.
 Senior patients may find it challenging or impossible to take a sip of water on their own or need to remember for long periods, further contributing to dehydration.

-Therefore, your senior must have an individualized hydration plan tailored to their needs.
+Therefore, hydrating skincare for seniors means having an individualized hydration plan tailored to their needs.
 Not only will this ensure they receive enough fluids, but it will also allow them to feel more at home while continuing with daily activities.

 Everybody occasionally experiences bruises due to hitting things or falling onto hard surfaces, but older adults experiencing regular bruising could indicate a health concern that needs further evaluation.